 Who can install the Nitro Boost option?

-Ans: The Nitro Boost Option must be installed by GFC or a GFC approved Nitro Boost Installer.
-If you purchase a new or refurbished Bale Band-It from GFC then request the Nitro Boost Option and it will come pre-installed.
+Ans: The Nitro Boost Option must be installed by Pike Mfg. or a Pike-approved Nitro Boost Installer.
+If you purchase a new or refurbished Bale Band-It from Pike Mfg., then request the Nitro Boost Option and it will come pre-installed.

 What training is available?